madsh0402/Forecasting-energy-consumption/Website content files/Forecasting/Rolling window approach/Rolling Window Approach.md

 ## 5.4 Rolling window approach

 The rolling window approach is an important part of the forecasting framework, as it is particularly suited to time series data.
 This technique is a tool used to address autocorrelation.
-By using a rolling window to retrain the models at specified intervals, it can capture and adapt to the evolving dynamics within each customer group’s time series.
+By using a rolling window to retrain the models at specified intervals, it can capture and adapt to the evolving dynamics within the time series.
 For a more detailed description of the rolling window approach see chapter 3.3.

 Autocorrelation in time series data can lead to biased estimates and misleading results if not properly accounted for.